MCL Tear Kirkwood, MO

 Diagnosing an MCL Tear in Kirkwood, MO

 Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
-At Axes Physical Therapy, we offer free injury screenings in Kirkwood, MO.
-With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.
+At Axes Physical Therapy, we provide complimentary injury screenings in Kirkwood, MO.
+With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Kirkwood, MO for MCL Tears